joanmarc28/Robocat/README.md

 ```bash
 bash setup_robocat.sh
 ```
-Make sure the robot is powered on and properly connected before executing th .sh file.
+Make sure the robot is powered on and properly connected before executing the .sh file.

 # Components